Official annual report on the practice of euthanasia and assisted suicide in The Netherlands in 2012.

 This is the annual report for 2012 of the five regional euthanasia review committees in The Netherlands on the working of that country’s 2002 ‘Termination of Life on Request and Assisted Suicide (Review Procedures) Act’.

 The report provides details of the number of reported cases of voluntary euthanasia and assisted suicide; the nature of the cases; the committees’ findings; and the considerations on which these were based.

-The report reveals, among other things, that the number of reported cases of euthanasia and assisted suicide in The Netherlands in 2011 (3,695) was nearly double the number reported (1,882) in the first year of the Act’s operation.
-Approximately 1 in every 37 deaths in The Netherlands is now the result of legal euthanasia or assisted suicide.
+The report reveals, among other things, that the number of reported cases of euthanasia and assisted suicide in The Netherlands in 2012 (4,188) was more than double the number reported (1,882) in the first year of the Act’s operation.
+Approximately 1 in every 34 deaths in The Netherlands is now the result of legal euthanasia or assisted suicide.